HumanSignal/brand-sentiment-analysis/README.md

 # Installation

 !
 Important.
-To make it work you need to obtain **Heartex token**, to do so register [signup here](https://go.heartex.net/business/signup/?ref=github).
+To make it work you need to obtain **Heartex token**, to do so [signup here](https://go.heartex.net/business/signup/?ref=github).
 We give you a free account with 10k API requests (with above link only!).

 ```sh